Days of Blood and Starlight: Plot

 Karou has left Earth for the land of the chimaera and seraphim, Eretz, where the chimaera have been defeated by the seraphim.
 She has begun the job taken up by her adopted father Brimstone: the art of resurrection, which will bring the dead members of the broken chimaera army back to life to defeat the seraphim.
 She blames Akiva for everything, while the angel himself thinks her dead and begins training with his half-siblings Hazael and Liraz to keep his feelings from overwhelming him.
 Karou's best friend Zuzana and her boyfriend Mik begin looking for her after a mysterious e-mail and reports that a phantom girl has been stealing teeth.

-The son of the Warlord and new commander of the chimaera army, Thiago, has been courting Karou during her resurrection process and has offered up his own pain for the tithing process multiple times.
+Thiago, the son of the Warlord and new commander of the chimaera army, has been courting Karou during her resurrection process and has offered up his own pain for the tithing process multiple times.
 He has specific resurrection instructions for her: make everyone larger, stronger, faster, and winged.
 Through this repeated process, the chimaera finally begin to win against the seraphim.
 Thiago has also brought a wolf chimaera named Ten to help Karou with the resurrection process and to serve as a sort of babysitter when Karou goes on her tooth missions.
 While she dislikes it, she is afraid to offend Thiago.

 Meanwhile, two deer-like centaurs called Dama by the names of Sveva and Sarazal have escaped from slavery and are on the run.
 Sarazal has an infection from her manacles chafing her while she was enslaved.
 A boy named Rath of the Dashnag, chimaera with saber-toothed tiger heads, comes and helps them by carrying Sarazal to a Caprine village.
 The Caprine have a poultice to help Sarazal.
 When the seraphim, including Akiva, are looking for the Caprine, Sarazal wakes up to see Rath and screams.
 Akiva pretends that it was just a bird and leads the other seraphim away.

 Zuzana and Mik decode the "puzzle" of Karou's e-mail and find where the chimaera are hiding.
 She is forced to tell them about her life as Madrigal and her job as a resurrectionist.
 This thrills Zuzana, who demands to help.
 Karou refuses to let her and says that they need to get out as soon as possible.
 While they are told to leave, they amuse the chimaera and enjoy it in their presence.